manwar/theweeklychallenge/content/blog/dbix-class-async-evolution.md

     my @sync_results  = grep { !$_->{is_async} } @results;

     if (@async_results == 0 || @sync_results == 0) {
-        print "No results to summarise.\n";
+        print "No results to summarize.\n";
         exit;
     }